Traditionally Modern Food

 IMG_0560

 • Mix well till all the water is absorbed and kurunai is cooked.
 Sprinkle some water if required.
-Switch off the heat and cover with damp cloth
+Switch off the heat and cover it with a damp cloth

 IMG_0724

-• When you can handle the dough, take small portions and make small balls (if required use water) and flatten it.
-Add oil to the tawa and close the tawa with lid.
+• When you can handle the dough, take small portions and make small balls (if required use water) and flatten them.
+Add oil to the tawa and close the tawa with a lid.
 Grill the Adai on both sides.
 Serve warm with chutney

 IMG_0725